GU-CLASP/language-and-perception/events/ethics-for-nlp/ethics-for-nlp.md

 Because of its interactive nature, the workshop will be on-site only.
 However, future events are planned also for online participation.
 To be informed about these, please subscribe to our [mailing list](https://listserv.gu.se/sympa/subscribe/ethics-for-nlp).

+You can also join our [Discord server](https://discord.gg/Xh6Nmb4uFe) which we will monitor for questions.

 ### Workshop organisers

   - [Hannah Devinney](https://www.umu.se/en/staff/hannah-devinney/), Umeå University